tabatabai/knights-and-liars/readme.md

 In this repository, we provide supplementary programs for the paper _Knights and Liars on graphs_, which is co-authored by Dieter P. Gruber.
 The paper has been submitted to the Journal of Integer sequences and is currently pending review.
-The submitted version is available on [arXiv.org](todo).
+The submitted version will soon be available on arXiv.org.

 The paper deals with a combinatorial maximization problem, which is described in the sequence [A289362](https://oeis.org/A289362) of the Online Encyclopedia of Integer Sequences.